 One of the key things to improving is to monitor.
 What’s the old saying, “That which is monitored, improves.”?
 This means using the tools I’ve mentioned before, like SEMRush and Google Analytics, but here I’m also using another called Hike SEO.

 While I’m making the “easy” improvements, you (the client) has to be working on the “hard” ones.
-The only way to really improve you position in search results is to be posting engaging, relevant, fresh content.
+Keeping the On Page SEO tight will give you an initial bump in search rankings; the only way to continue to improve your position in search results is to be posting engaging, relevant, fresh content.